Panasonic G7 vs Nikon D5500

 The Panasonic Lumix DMC-G7 and the Nikon D5500 are two digital cameras that were officially introduced, respectively, in May 2015 and January 2015.
 The G7 is a mirrorless interchangeable lens camera, while the D5500 is a DSLR.
 The cameras are based on a Four Thirds (G7) and an APS-C (D5500) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G7 vs Nikon D5500

-The physical size and weight of the Panasonic G7 and the Nikon D5500 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Panasonic G7 and the Nikon D5500 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G7 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably larger (12 percent) than the Panasonic G7.
 Moreover, the D5500 is slightly heavier (2 percent) than the G7.
 In this context, it is worth noting that neither the G7 nor the D5500 are weather-sealed.